mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 34:20

-And *circumstances*.
-In order to *realize* this core of human life, first of all we have to make arrangement of circumstances, and sensory world, and also movement system, and gut system, and brain-nerve system.
+[...]
+In order to *realize* this core of human life, first of all we have to *make arrangement* of circumstances, and sensory world, and also movement system, and gut system, and brain-nerve system.

 That's why Dogen Zenji said in *Fukanzazengi*, “Cast aside all involvements; cease all affairs.”
-This is arrangement of circumstances.
+This is arrangement of *circumstances*.

 If you meddle with “all involvements” or “all affairs” right in the middle of zazen, you cannot experience calmness.
 You cannot stand up straight, you cannot sit quietly right in the middle of zazen, because there are too many things you are involved in.
 So first of all, we have to make arrangement of circumstances.
 Instead of expressing hatred with circumstances, or destroying circumstances, just make arrangement.

 #### 36:23

 And next, our *sensory system*.
-We have a sensory system; it's not necessary to destroy [it or] to keep away the sensory world, because we have it already.
+We have a sensory system; but it's not necessary to destroy [it or] to keep away the sensory world, because we have it already.
 So instead of [maligning] or throwing away or destroying the sensory system, first of all we should accept the sensory system.
 And the important point is, how to use the sensory system.

 That's why Dogen Zenji says, “A quiet room is suitable.”
 Or, “Do not allow drafts of air to enter, or rain and frost to intrude.”
 Or, “The place of sitting should be lighted, and kept from becoming dark at any time, day or night.”
 “Eyes should be open, not too widely, nor too narrowly.”
 This is how to make arrangement of the sensory world. (*Transcriber’s Note:* “Do not allow drafts of air to enter,” etc. is from the [*Zazengi*](topics#zazengi) chapter of [*Shobogenzo*](topics#shobogenzo), which is distinct from [*Fukan zazengi*](topics#fukanzazengi).)

-First of all, you should make a choice of circumstances.
-What kind of a room do you have to use?
+First of all, you should make a choice of circumstances, what kind of a room you have to use.
 Because you have six senses.
 You can see this room through your eyes.
 It’s really dark.
 If you painted this wall red, green, and yellow, [you would see it] completely differently, don't you think so?
 If this room is too dark, it's not good; if this room is too bright, it distracts your mind, distracts the sense of vision.
 And also, if you choose a room in a very noisy location, it really distracts the sense of hearing.
 So the important point is, “A quiet room is suitable,” and also, “Not too dark, not too bright, at any time, day or night.”

 So that is how to make arrangement of the sensory world, instead of destroying, escaping from, or expressing hatred toward the sensory world.
-You should [deal with it].
+We should [deal with it].

 #### 39:42